-The 2020 theme for National Preparedness Month is: Disasters Don’t Wait.
-Make a Plan Today.
-In support of this NPM theme, ValChoice has put together 12 easy steps to make sure your insurance coverage is ready for a disaster that could impact your life, family and financial well being.
+The 2020 theme for National Preparedness Month is: Prepare to Protect.
+Preparing for disasters is protecting everyone you love.
+In support of this NPM theme, ValChoice has put together 12 easy steps to make sure your insurance coverage is ready for a disaster.
+Follow these steps to be prepared for whatever comes your way.

 1) How good is my insurance company about paying claims?

 First, make sure you know how good your current insurance is.
 Interestingly, most people think their insurance company is good, even though many haven’t filed a claim.
 In reality, people outgrow their insurance companies.
 For example, you may have chosen a price leader back when you first got insurance and every penny counted.
 Will that company stand behind you now that you have assets to protect?
 Find out how good your insurance companies are by clicking the buttons below.

 For more information on this topic, read our blog post How good is my insurer about paying insurance claims?